paulbousquet/BundledFG/README.md

 # BundledFG

-Replication package for "Estimating Impulse Responses to Bundled Forward Guidance".
+Replication package for "[Estimating Impulse Responses to Bundled Forward Guidance](https://pbousquet.com/assets/BundledFG.pdf)".
+See the Online Appendix at `BundledOnline.pdf`.

 ## Requirements